Let's Draw: The Twin Epics of Tamil Literature

 What was all that about?

 Obviously, both epics differ from each other in a lot of ways.
 Manimekalai certainly provides less literary value than the original work.
 It's more on the entertaining side, whereas Silappadikaram places more importance on morals.
 Manimekalai is also more supernatural in nature and the plot is kinda all over the place.
-Some critics do not consider it an epic and I guess it isn't one technically, but then again, a critic couldn't win against a dragon, so frankly I don't see any reason to listen to them.
+Some critics do not consider it an epic and I guess it isn't one technically, but then again, critics don't have magical inexhaustible food bowls, so frankly I don't see any reason to listen to them.
 Manimekalai gives us a good idea of Buddhism and its tenets such as brotherhood, kindness, peace and renunciation.
 Like Silappadikaram, it offers glimpses of Tamil culture between the lines.
 It discusses ethics, religion, politics, and gender issues, and it has a simple, powerful message:

 Uh, I mean, damn commies.
 Admittedly, there is unsubtle propaganda in the epic.
 When Manimekalai's friend's father tries to seek medical help, he is turned away by Jain monks, and helped by Buddhist ones.
 Some people are hotly divided on the whole Silappadikaram-Manimekalai debate, and arguments abound on which is the better story.
 Your thoughts?